 - 40 $57.49

 - 43 $72.90

 - 45 $90.40

-Disclaimer: Since these numbers are purely an online estimate, you may (and probably will) find different quotes for your personal situation.
-These examples are not intended to constitute insurance advice, but merely for educational purposes to illustrate the impact that age has on insurance rates.
+Disclaimer: Since these numbers are purely an online estimate, you may (and probably will) find different quotes for your own situation.
+These examples are not intended to constitute insurance advice.
+They are for educational purposes to illustrate the impact that age has on insurance rates.
 Also, quotes from an online tool may (and probably will) differ from the quotes after the underwriting process has been completed.

 With that said, in this scenario, merely waiting for 5 years drives up the cost by $32.91 per month, or 57%.
-Over the course of a 30 year policy, this would end up being a difference of almost $12,000.
-Even a delay of 1 year can result in a 5-15% increase in rates.
+During the course of a 30-year policy, this would end up being a difference of almost $12,000.
+Even a delay of one year can result in a 5-15% increase in rates.

-Why 5 years?
+Why five years?
 Let’s think about it.
-In many cases, the best opportunity to purchase insurance for post-military life is a year or two BEFORE separating.
+In many cases, the best opportunity to purchase insurance for post-military life is a year or two before separating.
 This is particularly true if you’re filing a VA disability claim.
 However, if you haven’t already done so by the time you separate, you’ll probably be inclined to wait to see what post-military life looks like (salary, location, etc) before you actually get a policy.
-This period could be about 5 years.
+This period could be about five years.